-In a city boasting the world’s tallest skyscrapers and motion theme parks, I was quite pessimistic about finding anything sustainable in Dubai.
+In a city boasting the world’s tallest skyscrapers and motion theme parks, I was quite pessimistic about seeking sustainability in Dubai.
 I will be the first to admit I was pleasantly surprised.
 The city is slowly embracing sustainability, you just have to dig much deeper.

 I’ve been meaning to write this blog for some time now.
 When everyday life chores come in the way as soon as you return from your holiday, it becomes almost impossible to remember what happened while on holiday.
 In my case, a family trip to Dubai.
 Whilst I’m not a travel blogger, I’ve decided to mix up my blogs and occasionally write about some of our family travels.

 For the trip to Dubai I really wanted to stay in an Eco-friendly hotel.
 Turns out, they are beyond my budget.
 One of my annoyances with Eco-friendly holidays is the cost.
 For some reason, hotels, travel agents and family blog sites assume that only the ‘rich’ think sustainably.
-While researching for hotels for our trip, I came across some magnificent hotels, but the prices were alarmingly unaffordable.
-More than £1000 per night unaffordable.
-That’s just to stay the night and did not include flights, food and transport.
+While researching for hotels for our trip, I came across some magnificent hotels, but the prices were alarmingly expensive.
+More than £1000 per night.
+That was just to stay the night, excluding flights, food and transport.
 So this got me thinking.
 If I can’t afford an eco-friendly family holiday, I can certainly add elements of it to my otherwise non eco-friendly trip.

 As mentioned in my first paragraph, Dubai is a city that pleasantly surprised me.
 It is a city looking far ahead into the future.
 For those seeking sustainability, you will find it, you just have to dig much deeper.